rubarb666/Website/docs/tutorial/blog.md

 You will notice that a vendor directory has been created, this is where all of the third party dependencies are stored.

-This is where you will find `vendor/bin` which contains all of the executables.
+This is contains all of the executables.

 # Where is the home page?
 If you open your browser at localhost:8080 you will find the "Welcome to Compost Corner!" start page.

 Rhubarb uses a Model-View-Presenter pattern so, in `src/Leaves/Index` you will find a Leaf (Presenter), a Model and
-View: Index, IndexModel and Index View.
+View: Index, IndexModel and IndexView.

 Open IndexView.php and change "Welcome to Compost Corner!" to the obligatory text " Hello, World!".

 You will find that the home page text has changed.

 In `Index.php` you will notice that the Leaf class has been extended and that two methods:
 `getViewClass()` and `createModel()` have been overridden.
-You must extend these methods and return what they are expecting every time.
+You must implement these abstract methods and return what they are expecting every time.

 `getViewClass()` expects a string to be returned of the View class that you have created.